What are the advantages of using the `macro` tag when building complex or nested UI components compared to writing logic directly on the page?

-In modern website operations, efficiency and flexibility are the keys to success.How to efficiently manage and maintain a large number of UI components when building a website with rich features and a complex interface is a major challenge facing website operators and front-end developers.AutoCMS (AutoCMS) is an enterprise-level content management system developed based on the Go language, which is well-versed in this field.
-Its powerful template engine and various auxiliary tags are specifically designed to address these pain points.macroLook at its significant advantages compared to writing logic directly on the page when building complex or nested UI components.
+In modern website operations, efficiency and flexibility are the key to success.How to efficiently manage and maintain a large number of UI components when building a website with rich functions and complex interfaces is a major challenge facing website operators and frontend developers.AnQiCMS (AnQiCMS) is an enterprise-level content management system developed based on the Go language, deeply understands this, and its powerful template engine and various auxiliary tags are exactly for solving these pain points.Today, let's delve into a particularly useful template tag in Anqi CMS—macroLook at its significant advantages when building complex or nested UI components compared to writing logic directly on the page.

-Anqi CMS'smacroLabel, which is designed to end this inefficient and error-prone development mode.
-You canmacroUnderstood as a “template function” or “reusable code snippet”.It allows us to encapsulate a segment of template code with specific functionality and display logic, and define parameters for it.So, the repetitive code scattered in various places has been abstracted into a centralized, callable unit.
+Of Security CMSmacroLabel, designed to end this inefficient and error-prone development mode.
+You canmacroUnderstood as a "template function" or "reusable code snippet".It allows us to encapsulate a block of template code with specific functionality and display logic, and define parameters for it.This was originally scattered repetitive code, which has been abstracted into a centralized, callable unit.

-Imagine that you are designing a 'article card' component to display the latest articles.Each card includes a title, an image, a brief description, and a 'Read More' link.macroYou may need to handwrite or copy and paste this HTML structure every time you need to display an article card.macroYou can define an article card like this.macro:
+Imagine you are designing a 'article card' component to display the latest articles.Each card includes a title, an image, a brief description, and a 'Read more' link.If notmacroyou may need to manually write or copy and paste this HTML structure at each place where you need to display an article card.
+And withmacroyou can define an article card like thismacro:

 {% macro article_card(article) %}